AMWA-TV/bcp-005-01/docs/EDID to Receiver Caps Mapping.md

 #### Detailed Timing Descriptors (18 Byte Descriptors)

 Defined in [E-EDID][E-EDID] section 3.10, there are 4 possible descriptors which can be provided.
-The first, _Preferred Timing Mode_ is an obligation and MUST have a `urn:x-nmos:cap:meta:preference` value of `100`.
-Any Detailed Timing Descriptors in [CTA-861][CTA-861] Extension Block (section 7.2.1) MUST follow the mapping.
+Each Detailed Timing Descriptor in Base EDID and [CTA-861][CTA-861] Extension Block (section 7.2.1) MUST follow the mapping.

 The mapping is defined in section 3.10.2 and is applied as follows: